-- 1. Open the expansion tank cap. - 2.
+- 1. Open the expansion tank cover. - 2.
 Place the hose from the coolant pump in an empty container.

 - 3. Connect the pump to the draining nipple in the cylinder block.
-See illustration. - 4.
-Connect the pump's 2 cable terminals to the battery's negative and positive terminal.
+See illustration. - Connect the pump's 2 cable terminals to the battery's negative and positive terminal.
 Make sure that the drainage starts.
-If the drainage does not starY: Change the position of the cable terminals. - 5.
+If draining does not start: Change the position of the cable terminals. - 5.
 Repeat the procedure at the cooling system's lowest drainage point.
 The location of the lowest drainage point on the engine may differ depending on engine application.